meker12/commerce-channels.en/help/amazon-channel/pricing-products.md

 >[!NOTE]
 >
->The price source for your Amazon listings is defined for **Magento Price Source** in your [Listing Price](./listing-price.md) settings.
+>The price source for your Amazon listings is defined for **[!UICONTROL Magento Price Source]** in your [listing price](./listing-price.md) settings.
 Any adjustment calculations defined in the pricing rule use price source as the starting value.

-Pricing rules allow you to set your Amazon listing price different than your **Magento Price Source** in your [Listing Price](./listing-price.md) settings.
+Pricing rules allow you to set your Amazon listing price different than your **[!UICONTROL Magento Price Source]** in your [listing price](./listing-price.md) settings.
 You can also stack multiple rules that work together to adjust your price.

 A pricing/repricing rule requires three sets of information during its setup:

-- [Pricing Rule General Settings](./pricing-rule-general-settings.md): Defines the name, description, active dates, priority for a rule and sets the behavior of subsequent rules, based on its priority setting.
+- [General settings](./pricing-rule-general-settings.md): Defines the name, description, active dates, priority for a rule and sets the behavior of subsequent rules, based on its priority setting.
-- [Pricing Rule Conditions](./pricing-rule-conditions.md): Determine which products are eligible for the price rule.
+- [Conditions](./pricing-rule-conditions.md): Determine which products are eligible for the price rule.
-- [Pricing Rule Actions](./pricing-rule-actions.md): Define the adjustment calculations that are applied to the price source to determine the listing price.
+- [Actions](./pricing-rule-actions.md): Define the adjustment calculations that are applied to the price source to determine the listing price.

-You can create [standard pricing rules](./standard-price-rules.md) that automatically adjust your Amazon listing price relative to the selected **Magento Price Source** in your [Listing Price](./listing-price.md) settings.
-This feature allows you to manipulate your Amazon prices in a way that is similar to the [!DNL Commerce] [Catalog Price Rules](https://docs.magento.com/user-guide/marketing/price-rules-catalog.html){:target="_blank"}.
+You can create [standard pricing rules](./standard-price-rules.md) that automatically adjust your Amazon listing price relative to the selected **[!UICONTROL Magento Price Source]** in your [listing price](./listing-price.md) settings.
+This feature allows you to manipulate your Amazon prices in a way that is similar to the [!DNL Commerce] [catalog price rules](https://docs.magento.com/user-guide/marketing/price-rules-catalog.html){:target="_blank"}.
 You can create complex rules that automatically change prices for specific products, products inside of specific categories, or products with specific attributes.
 You can complete traditional settings and reprice your products to increase or decrease based on a fixed amount or a percentage.

 Another powerful tool is the [Intelligent Repricing](./intelligent-repricing-rules.md) feature that adjusts your Amazon listing price based on competitor [[!DNL Buy Box]](./buy-box-competitor-pricing.md) price or [Lowest Competitor Price](./lowest-competitor-pricing.md).
-Similar to the [!DNL Commerce] [Catalog Price Rules](https://docs.magento.com/user-guide/marketing/price-rules-catalog.html){:target="_blank"}, this advanced feature allows you to manipulate your Amazon prices by creating complex rules.
+Similar to the [!DNL Commerce] [catalog price rules](https://docs.magento.com/user-guide/marketing/price-rules-catalog.html){:target="_blank"}, this advanced feature allows you to manipulate your Amazon prices by creating complex rules.
 Rules can define the scope for a price change for specific products, products inside of specific categories, or even with specific product attributes.

 Using intelligent repricing to adjust your Amazon listing prices, based on competitor's pricing. [!DNL Amazon Sales Channel] has built in safeguards for you to configure to protect margins or avoid matching the prices of a merchant with low feedback.
 Using [intelligent repricing rules](./intelligent-repricing-rules.md), Amazon listing prices can be automatically manipulated as a fixed or percentage amount (up or down) or even synchronized to the [[!DNL Buy Box]](./buy-box-competitor-pricing.md) price or [Lowest Competitor Price](./lowest-competitor-pricing.md) on a per item basis.
 Rules can even be stacked to provide unlimited flexibility.